alekseysotnikov/CmdTool/README.md

 Java 8+ required.

 ### Features
-- Save text output of process as a file
+- Save text output of the process into a file
 - Create or delete execution directory before or after process execution

 ### Examples